 Email: Matthew Aaron Haltzman ›

-Matthew A. Haltzman is a Martindale-Hubbell® peer reviewed trial attorney with Ring & Associates, P.C. where he practices personal injury law, criminal law and civil litigation.
+Matthew A. Haltzman is a Martindale-Hubbell® peer reviewed trial attorney with Ring & Associates, P.C. where he practices personal injury law, criminal law, and civil litigation.
 Matthew was selected as a Super Lawyers® Rising Star for 2019 and is Lead Counsel verified in civil litigation, social security disability law, and criminal law.
-He was also named a “Top 40 Under 40” attorney by the National Trial Lawyers and received the Martindale-Hubbell® Platinum Client Champion Award for 2018.
-He is currently serving as the Vice President of the Larimer County Bar Association (YLD).
+He was also named a “Top 40 Under 40” attorney by the National Trial Lawyers in 2018 and 2019.
+He is currently serving as the President of the Larimer County Bar Association (YLD).

 Since being admitted to the Colorado Bar, Matthew has successfully represented hundreds of plaintiffs in personal injury, wrongful death, and automobile cases in Colorado and in the Western United States.
 Matthew also dedicates a considerable amount of his practice towards defending clients charged with crimes in Federal and State Courts.
 Prior to joining Ring & Associates, P.C., Matthew practiced environmental law and complex civil litigation with a law firm in Cheyenne, Wyoming.
 In that position, Matthew was involved in a number of cases at the federal level, representing private property owners, ranchers, farmers, and local governments in litigation against federal agencies including the Bureau of Land Management and the U.S. Forest Service.